DS-100/fa20/gradproject.md

 **The accuracy of your final classifier on the test set will count for 25% of your grade on the final report.**

 Please submit the notebooks only as a zip file to submission link TBA.
 Use relative paths instead of absolute paths in your notebooks to faciliate notebook rerun.
+For groups with multiple members, please use student IDs joined by `_` as the name for the top-level directory.

 ## <a name="deliverables"></a>Deliverable Deadlines